-BILL AUTHOR YEAR POSITION BILL SUMMARY GOAL NOTES SB 594 Wieckowski 2015 Oppose Requires the Judicial Council to develop forms that each investigator, evaluator, or mediator involved in child custody evaluations would be required to submit, along with their reports.
-I, IV Creates unworkable "one size fits all" approach to case-by-case family law disputes, limits relevant information to be received by judges.
-AB 1337 Alejo 2012 Support Specifies who shall be served with notice of a parentage proceeding when one parent is deceased and there is no current or pending custody or guardianship matter before the court.
-I Clarifies procedures in these cases.
+BILL AUTHOR YEAR POSITION BILL SUMMARY GOAL NOTES AB 712 Bloom 2017 Support, if amended to remove the requirement to draft a rule of court.
+Allows a court transferring jurisdiction over a family law matter to retain emergency jurisdiction over the case until the receiving court formally assumes jurisdiction.
+Requires the Judicial Council to establish time frames for transferring and assuming jurisdiction over family law matters.
+IV Specific needs of each family law case.
+SB 917 Jackson 2016 Oppose, unless funded Requires a court to provide "a written, detailed, official order setting forth the basic terms of any order made in open court" at any hearing held under the Family Code within two court days of the hearing to any party who was present.
+I, IV Creates unworkable burden on judges and staff.
+SB 594 Wieckowski 2015 Oppose Requires the Judicial Council to develop forms that each investigator, evaluator, or mediator involved in child custody evaluations would be required to submit, along with their reports.
+I, IV Creates unworkable "one size fits all" approach to case-by-case family law disputes; limits relevant information to be received by judges.
+AB 1337 Alejo 2012 Support Specifies who shall be served with notice of a parentage proceeding when one parent is deceased and there is no current or pending custody or guardianship matter before the court. Ι Clarifies procedures in these cases.
 AB 2365 Nestande 2012 Support Adds to the matters a court shall consider in determining the best interest of a child in a custody proceeding either parent's habitual or continual abuse of prescribed controlled substances.
 Eliminates the sunset date on the authority of the family court to order drug testing in custody matters. Π Provides court with tools to make custody decisions in the best interest of children.
-AB 2393 Davis 2012 Support Increases the net disposable income adjustment for low-income child support obligors from \$1,000 to \$1,500, and directs the Judicial Council to calculate an annual adjustment to that amount each March 1 based upon the change in the California Consumer Price Index.
+AB 2393 Davis 2012 Support Increases the net disposable income adjustment for low-income child support obligors from \$1,000 to \$1,500, and directs the Judicial Council to calculate an annual adjustment to that amount each March 1 based on the change in the California Consumer Price Index.
 IV Will result in more enforceable child support orders.
-AB 939 Committee on Judiciary 2010 Support Makes numerous changes to provisions in the Family Code consistent with the recommendations of the Elkins Family Law Task Force.
-I, IV AB 1050 Ma 2010 Support Creates a presumption that a child is of sufficient maturity to provide input to the court on a child custody or visitation issue at age 14 and requires the court to permit the child to address the court unless the court finds that testimony is not in the child's best interest and states its reasons on the record.
-IV Ensures courts can appropriately consider input of child.

-JUDICIAL COUNCIL OF CALIFORNIA - GUIDING PRINCIPLES Goal I - Access, Fairness, and Diversity Goal I l IV - Quality of Justice and Service to the Public Goal VII - Adequate, Stable and Predictable Goal II - Independence and Accountability Goal l V - Education for Branchwide Professional Excellence Funding for a Fully Functioning Goal III - Modernization of Management and Administration Goal l VI - Branchwide Infrastructure for Service Excellence Branch
+JUDICIAL COUNCIL OF CALIFORNIA-GUIDING PRINCIPLES Goal I - Access, Fairness, and Diversity Goal IV - Quality of Justice and Service to the Public Goal VII - Adequate, Stable and Predictable Goal II - Independence and Accountability Goal V - Education for Branchwide Professional Excellence Funding for a Fully Functioning Goal III - Modernization of Management and Administration Goal VI - Branchwide Infrastructure for Service Excellence Branch